 Stunning route but do not forget that some road parts are in bad (put-holed) condition.
 But you can do it with any road bike or scooter.
 The trip starts in Bo Klua (or Pua) and goes north via route 1081.
 Just follow the main road.
 There are not much (none) side-roads.
 After about 50 km you will come at a kind of T-section in a curve.
 Continuing route 1081 another 30 km to an intersection with route 101.
 Take a left to the 101 in direction of Nan.
 Just follow the main road for another 50 km and you will be passing a intersection with signs to the left for Manipruek.
 Continuing another 20 km and you will end-up in Pua.
 In Pua are some restaurants, hotels/guesthouses and pub's.

 2.1.
 Side trip to Phu Payak Communist MemorialAbout 50 km north of Bo Klua is a sign to the right to Phu Phayak where you will find the famous Communist Memorial.
-Although it is only about 20 km, the road was the last time I was there in sincerely bad condition (a lot of pot holes).
+Although it is only about 17 km it will take you almost 1 hour.
+The road was the last time I was there in sincerely bad condition (a lot of pot holes).
 And be aware that the Communist Memorial Museum is not always open (actually mostly closed).

 2.2.
 Side trip to the International Thai-Lao Border Crossing Huai KonNot on the map but a few km north of the intersection between route 1081 and route 101 is the International Border between Thailand and Laos, en-route to Hongsa and Luang Prabang.
 But until Juni 2019 motorbikes are not allowed to enter Laos without a licensed Lao tour.
 At the village of Huai Kon you can find the Remains of Communist Battlefield & Museum.
 It is at a small army base and there is always someone to open the door for you.